jirivorel/Hands-on_2023-11_IBP/README.md

 | `openjdk` | Module for open source java. |
 | `-t 2` | Uses two threads. |

 Statistic graphs produced by FastQC are saved as `html` files, which can be downloaded and opened in a web browser on your local computer.
 Before proceeding, we will also perform quality control for Oxford Nanopore reads.
 We will use the NanoPlot tool, which can be installed through a [Mamba](https://github.com/mamba-org/mamba) package manager.
-In MetaCentrum, it is available as a module `mambaforge`.
+In MetaCentrum, it is available as a module called `mambaforge`.

 > [!NOTE]
 > [Conda](https://docs.conda.io/en/latest/) and [Mamba](https://github.com/mamba-org/mamba) package managers are very popular tools which allow fast and fully automated installations of various software.
 Each software is installed in a separate environment to avoid conflicts with other tools.
 In MetaCentrum, Mamba is preferred over Conda because it is designed to be faster and more efficient.
 Installations through Mamba are mostly [straightforward and non-problematic](https://docs.metacentrum.cz/software/install-software/#conda-packages).